Bottomhole Pressure Calculations

 When a well is operating on plunger lift, the wellbore flow is constantly going through short flow transients due to the cyclical nature of plunger lift operation.
 To calculate bottomhole pressure in these cases would require a small time scale simulation of the transient process and that would be outside the scope of what we normally want to do for practical petroleum engineering applications.
 However, it is still possible to calculate an average steady-state bottomhole pressure for plunger lifted wells as follows:

-If liquid level is measured in the annulus, use the Rod Pump method and provide a liquid level together with the production data.
+Option 1.
+If liquid level is measured in the annulus, provide a liquid level together with the production data.
 Make sure the liquid levels input correspond to times when the well is producing.
+This method is similar to how BHP is calculated for rod pump wells when liquid levels are available.

+Option 2.
 Calculate the bottomhole pressures as if plunger was not installed by using the average rates of a producing time period.
 To capture the effect of less liquid in the tubing during the production period, it is also possible to reduce the OGR of the well.
+This option consists of:

 A jet pump consists of four static parts: nozzle, throat inlet, throat and diffuser.
 Highly pressurized power fluid is converted to kinetic energy through the nozzle.
 Reservoir fluid, with a much lower pressure, is accelerated into the throat.
 The fluids are mixed in the throat and a homogeneous mixture is developed at the diffuser inlet.
 The kinetic energy of the mixed fluids is converted to pressure energy in the diffuser.
 This pressure increase across the pump is what lifts the mixture to the surface.